 The God whose will is set in stone.

 Whereas God never loses his nerve.
 Never lets his emotions sway him from doing the right thing.
 And if he knows all, he can’t possibly make decisions based on partial information: When he made the initial decision, he already had the complete, comprehensive information necessary to make the perfect decision.
-He also knew all the possible results of all the other courses of action he could’ve taken… and chose this one.
-So he can’t possibly regret, repent, rethink things, nor change his mind.
-Doing that would imply he’s not really omniscient.
+And he knew all the possible results of all the other courses of action he could’ve taken; he knows absolutely every angle.
+And he chose this one.

 - “I, the L